opn-oss/autobahn-python-repl/README.rst

 Calls and Invocations
 `````````````````````
-In order to perform WAMP RPC calls you need to create ``Call`` instance.
+In order to perform WAMP RPC calls you need to create a ``Call`` instance.
 This is
 done using a ``Session`` instance::

   >>> my_call = my_session.call('endpoint_uri')